 A whopping 90% of customers expect that organizations will have an online self-service support portal, however this doesn’t mean that it is all up to you.
 As we know, your customers are smart, and with the right tools in place, you can encourage customers to help out by creating a community.

 In order to incentivize people to join the community and become an active member, you want to encourage a rewards-focused system.
-This can be done through implementing a gamification feature to keep customers engaged and ideation to encourage conversations and bump effective community responses.
+This can be done through implementing gamification features to keep customers engaged and ideation to encourage conversations and bump effective community responses.

-To understand how gamification can help you leverage the community, take at our Introduction to Gamification blog.
-This will provide you with a good idea of how it works and how it can help you get your community up and running by itself - which is truly the epitome of “self-service.”
+To understand how gamification can help you leverage the community, take at look at our eBook, A Strategic Guide to Community Gamification.
+This will provide you with a good idea of how it works and how it can help you get your community up and running by itself—which is truly the epitome of “self-service.”

 Step 3.
 Create a prioritization strategy